-17. Rotate the V-belt and drive/driven assemblies until the V-belt is flush with the top of the driven pulley.
-18. Place the V-belt cover gasket into position; then install the cover and secure with the cap screws making sure the different-lengthed cap screws are in their proper location.
+18. With the vehicle in neutral, rotate the V-belt and clutches counterclockwise until the V-belt is flush with the top of the driven pulley.
+19. Place the V-belt cover gasket into position; then install the cover and secure with the cap screws making sure the different-lengthed cap screws are in their proper location.
 Tighten the cap screws to 8 ft-lb.